-Click on this button and select the color that should be used as background.
+Click on this button and select the color to use as the background color.
 This color is used as background when the image doesn’t fit perfectly inside the presentation area.
 (See the Clip image to fit the presentation area subtopic for more information.)
 The color will also be used if a margin has been set for the presentation (see the Margins (in pixels) subtopic for more information).

 If this option is selected, it will be faster to go through the images.
 The slide show will go faster since the images will be shown on the screen with a slightly lower quality.
 Note that this only affects the current slide show.
 The quality of the saved images is not changed.